derangeddk/kdev/README.md

 To start the development cluster, run `./up.sh`.
 To stop it, run the corresponding `./down.sh`.

-## Default applications
+## Default services

-We install some default applications that ensures the cluster is useful:
+We install some default services that ensures the cluster is useful:

 - calico as a network CNI
 - nginx-ingress-controller for HTTP/HTTPS traffic
 - cert-manager for local HTTPS (see later section on importing the certificate)

-## Support applications
+## Support services

-The cluster comes with the following support applications that can be installed:
+The cluster comes with the following support services that can be installed:

 - mailhog
 - minio